mromerdagan/beautiful-python-decorators/README.md

 ~~~~

 A more sophisticated version of `trace` is available as `beautiful_trace`, which
-kind of does the same, but in addition show the "depth" of the recursion visually.
+kind of does the same, but in addition represent the "depth" of the recursion
+level as indentations.

 Usage example:
 ~~~~